genenetwork/cl-gn/README.md

 /Maybe the last word on accelerated web programming/

-In this repo we explore the common lisp approach to web programming with parenscript.
+In this repo we explore Common Lisp for GeneNetwork.

-Use at your own risk.

 ## Hacking